 freediving in camiguin

-FREEDIVING IN CAMIGUIN: Mantigue Island
+FREEDIVING IN CAMIGUIN: Mantigue Island, Costs, and Dive Itinerary

 I never really expected much when I went freediving in Camiguin Island for the first time, but it turned out to be an amazing experience that I’ll never forget.